45G/sixtysocks/README.md

 * Hostname resolution
 * Anything else other than CONNECT functionality
-* Expiration timers for idle connections, sessions etc.
+* Expiration timers for sessions